Greek Painting: Classical Period (480-323 BCE)

 to be assessed very cautiously.

-begin in the 460s BCE and end about 400 BCE, have been recognized as having
+BCE and ended about 400 BCE, have been recognized as having a close relation

-a close relation to painting in their technical characteristics of white
+to painting in their technical characteristics of white ground and range

-panel that had survived from the mid fifth century.
-In such simple
+survived from the mid fifth century.
+In such simple decorative compositions,

 In spite of its mastery of foreshortening, the technique of early Classical painters was still outline drawing with economical linear detail.
 Modelling, by hatching or gradation of colour, seems to have come slowly and perhaps intermittently.
 Just before 500 BCE, some Attic red-figure vase painters had begun occasionally to fill in the outlines of pelts and rocks with an uneven wash of dilute paint, though probably only to indicate roughness of texture or to give substance to a shape that had no self-explanatory contour.